 In your DWI case, you will face criminal proceedings and administrative proceedings.
 Criminal charges will be brought against you in court where you will either be cleared of the charges or convicted and penalized.
 Administrative proceedings are brought forth by the Department of Motor Vehicles, where it will be decided if your license will be suspended or revoked.

 The DWI laws in New York are divided into several different categories with distinct penalties.
 Depending on the circumstances surrounding your case, the charges against you will be classified as a traffic infraction, criminal misdemeanor or felony.
-The main difference between a misdemeanor and felony is where you are incarcerated.
+The main difference between a misdemeanor and a felony is where you are incarcerated.
 A misdemeanor conviction may result in up to one year in county jail, while a felony conviction could lead to a sentence of a year or more in state prison.

 Driving While Intoxicated (first offense): If you have a blood alcohol concentration (BAC) of .08% or higher, you would be charged with a misdemeanor DWI “per se.”If you were intoxicated but no chemical test was administered, you would be charged with a “common law” DWI.

 Penalties if convicted of a DWI in New York:

 - License suspension for 6 months

 - Up to 1 year in county jail

 - Probation for 3 years

 Drinking While Ability Impaired/DWAI (first offense): This is the least serious DWI offense and is classified as a non-criminal “traffic infraction.”
 If your BAC was between 0.05% and 0.07%, you would be charged with a DWAI.

 Penalties if convicted of a DWAI in New York: